Kohtla-Järve: History

 Local residents were aware of oil shale's flammable capability in ancient times, but its industrial extraction in Estonia began only in the 20th century.
 In 1916, researches showed that oil shale could be used both as fuel and as a raw material for chemical industry, and mining started near Järve village.
 In 1919, the Estonian State Oil Shale Industrial Corporation was formed and extraction by shaft and open-pit mining was extended.
 Settlements for workers began to appear adjacent to the mines.
 In 1924 the oil shale processing factory was built near Kohtla railway station, and the nearby settlement, named Kohtla-Järve, started to grow.

 During World War II the value of the Estonian oil shale deposit grew.
 The Germans, who occupied Estonia in 1941–1944, considered it as an important source of fuel.
 However, they failed to begin full-scale extraction.

 After the war, the next occupier of Estonia, the Soviet Union, required constantly increasing quantities of oil shale for its industries and extraction greatly expanded.

 Kohtla-Järve, as the main settlement in the mining area, received city status on 15 June 1946.
 Since that time, during the next twenty years, there was a process of administrative amalgamation of neighboring settlements within the limits of Kohtla-Järve.
 Kohtla and Kukruse were added to the city in 1949; Jõhvi, Ahtme and Sompa in 1960.
 The town of Kiviõli and the boroughs of Oru, Püssi and Viivikonna were subordinated to the city in 1964.
 Thus, Kohtla-Järve greatly expanded, becoming a city with a unique layout, as its parts remained scattered among woods, agricultural areas and oil shale mines.
-Total population of the city increased mainly by workers sent from different parts of Soviet Union, reaching (with subordinated settlements) 90,000 in 1980.

 After the end of the Soviet Union occupation, Estonia regained independence in August 1991, and thereafter the number of city districts decreased, as Jõhvi, Kiviõli and Püssi became officially separate towns.
-The volume of oil shale extraction and processing decreased dramatically during the 1990s, and many Kohtla-Järve citizens moved to Tallinn or Russia, due to high unemployment in Ida-Viru County.
+After the Estonian administrative reform of 2017, Viivikonna and Sirgala (combined population of 99) are also no longer part of the municipality.